Mired in stalemate, Israel holds another election on Netanyahu's future

 Opinion polls show neither Netanyahu's right-wing Likud nor the centrist Blue and White party of his main challenger, former armed forces chief Benny Gantz, securing enough votes on their own, or with coalition allies, for a governing majority in parliament.

-A fourth election could ensue within months if the deadlock is not broken.
-Further stalemate could push Israel, where a 2020 budget is still pending, further into economic limbo.
+Polls opened at 7 a.m.
+(0500 GMT).
+Israelis have until 10 p.m.
+(2000 GMT) to cast their vote, at which point media outlets can publish the first exit polls and signal whether the deadlock was broken.
+More stalemate could push Israel, where a 2020 budget is still pending, further into economic limbo.

 Turnout figures will be watched closely, particularly given the concern over the global coronavirus outbreak and accusations of malicious rumours about contamination in areas seen as strongholds for particular parties.

-Voters under home-quarantine, such as those who have recently travelled back to Israel from coronavirus hotspots, can attend special polling stations if they wear a surgical masks and show no signs of the disease.
+Voters under home-quarantine, such as those who have recently travelled back to Israel from coronavirus hot spots, can attend special polling stations if they wear a surgical masks and show no sign of the disease.

 Netanyahu's battle to win an unprecedented fifth term has become more complicated since the previous election, having been indicted on charges of bribery, breach of trust and fraud over allegations he granted state favours worth hundreds of millions of dollars to Israeli media barons in return for gifts and favourable coverage.